Stop AAPI Hate

-Stop AAPI Hate is a nonprofit organization that runs the Stop AAPI Hate Reporting Center, which tracks incidents of hate and discrimination against Asian Americans and Pacific Islanders (AAPI) in the United States.
-The organization was formed in 2020 in response to racist attacks on the Asian community as a result of the COVID-19 pandemic.
-Stop AAPI Hate’s approach is to focus on working to end all forms of structural racism leveled at the communities of color to truly be able to effectively address anti-Asian racism.
+Stop AAPI Hate is an American nonprofit organization that runs the Stop AAPI Hate Reporting Center, which tracks self-reported incidents of hate and discrimination against Asian Americans and Pacific Islanders (AAPI) living in the United States.
+The organization was formed in 2020 in response to the racist attacks on the Asian American community as a result of the COVID-19 pandemic.
+The organization’s approach centered on four strategies: